tedce/init.lua/README.md

 ### Keymaps

 Keymaps beyond the default can be found in the `after/plugin` directory where remaps are configured based on each specific plugin

+### How to Use

+- Install listed dependencies if not installed
+- Clone repo and move to config folder `git clone https://github.com/tedce/init.lua ~/.config/nvim`
+- Open nvim and run `:PackerSync` to install plugins